mattfield/terraform-modules/vpc/README.md

 Terraform module that creates a new VPC in AWS, including:

 * Private and public subnets
-* Private and public route tables
+* One public route table, and one route table for each private subnet
 * Internet gateway

 Input variables